fwhelan/coinfinder/README.md

 #### Bioconda ####

-If you use Conda: `conda install -c defaults -c bioconda -c conda-forge coinfinder`
+If you use Conda: `conda install -c defaults -c bioconda -c conda-forge coinfinder` If you use Mamba: `mamba install -c defaults -c bioconda -c conda-forge coinfinder`

 (If the installation gets stuck on solving the environment, please see issue <a href="https://github.com/fwhelan/coinfinder/issues/36">36</a>.)